Geography of the United Kingdom

-The United Kingdom is a sovereign state located off the north-western coast of continental Europe.
-The United Kingdom is made up of four countries – England, Scotland, Wales and Northern Ireland.
+The United Kingdom is a country located off the north-western coast of continental Europe.
+It comprises England, Scotland, Wales and Northern Ireland.
 With a total area of approximately 244376 km2, the UK occupies the major part of the British Isles archipelago and includes the island of Great Britain, the north-eastern one-sixth of the island of Ireland and many smaller surrounding islands.
 It is the world's 7th largest island country.
 The mainland areas lie between latitudes 49°N and 59°N (the Shetland Islands reach to nearly 61°N), and longitudes 8°W to 2°E. The Royal Observatory, Greenwich, in south-east London, is the defining point of the Prime Meridian.

 The UK lies between the North Atlantic and the North Sea, and comes within 35 km of the north-west coast of France, from which it is separated by the English Channel.
 It shares a 499 km international land boundary with the Republic of Ireland.
 The Channel Tunnel bored beneath the English Channel now links the UK with France.

-The British Overseas Territories and Crown Dependencies are covered in their own respective articles, see below.
+The British Overseas Territories and Crown Dependencies are covered in their own respective articles (see below).